 Gina Crevello, Development Committee Co-Chair

 The Nominating Committee is appointed by the President after each annual general meeting.
 The committee is composed of two members from the general APT membership and one member of the Board of Directors, who serves as the chair.
 The Nominating Committee advises the Board on all matters relating to the composition of the Board and recommends members to serve on the Board as officers.
 This committee also oversees elections.

 Dean Koga, Nominating Committee Chair

-The Outreach and Partnership Committee looks for initiatives in the preservation crafts, industries, and professions to foster a global preservation community.
+The Partnerships and Outreach Committee looks for initiatives in the preservation crafts, industries, and professions to foster a global preservation community.
 The current focus of the committee is on Latin America and trade-based preservation/ conservation organizations.
-The Committee works to build new liaison relationships with other preservation-related organizations, such as the American Institute of Architects Historic Resources Committee; American Institute for Conservation's Architectural Specialty Group; DOCOMOMO's United States Committee; National Center for Preservation Training and Technology; Preservation Trades Network; Restore Media; and US/ICOMOS.
+The Committee works to build new liaison relationships with other preservation-related organizations, such as the American Institute of Architects Historic Resources Committee; American Institute for Conservation's Architectural Specialty Group; DOCOMOMO's United States Committee; National Center for Preservation Technology and Training; Preservation Trades Network; Restore Media; and US/ICOMOS.

 APT Bulletin: The Journal of Preservation Technology

 The APT Bulletin provides state-of-the-art technical information in the field of historic preservation and showcases articles that address cutting-edge preservation techniques, as well as innovative applications of established restoration technologies.
 Articles include case studies demonstrating best practices, exemplary craftsmanship, international debates on preservation philosophy, and histories of building materials, technologies, and systems.
 The APT Bulletin also addresses emerging issues and trends, such as preservation engineering and the integration of sustainability and historic preservation.
 The APT Bulletin also publishes book reviews.
 First issued in 1969, the APT Bulletin is peer-reviewed and produced three times per year.